Code Coverage

 • Navigate to View > Command Palette.

 • Type ESP-IDF: Set Espressif Device Target command.
-Default is esp32 and the one used in this tutorial.
+The default target is esp32, which is used in this tutorial.

-• Next configure your sdkconfig project with the ESP-IDF: Configure Project SDKConfig for Coverage command or by yourself using the ESP-IDF: SDK Configuration Editor command where you can modify the ESP-IDF project settings.
-After all changes are made, click save and close this window.
+6. Configure your sdkconfig project with the ESP-IDF: Configure Project SDKConfig for Coverage command or manually using the ESP-IDF: SDK Configuration Editor command.
+After all changes are made, click Save and close the window.

 ../_images/gui_menuconfig.png